 Prix Daniel Wildenstein winner Ramadan tops Arc Sale at €1.5 million

-A quartet of high-class racing prospects, two of them with stallion potential, starred at Arqana's sale on the eve of the Prix de l'Arc de Triomphe, the most glittering and consequential of weekends for French racing.
+A quartet of high-class racing prospects who have international targets on their agenda starred at Arqana's sale on the eve of the Prix de l'Arc de Triomphe, the most glittering and consequential of weekends for French racing.

-Fresh from his victory in the Group 2 Prix Daniel Wildenstein at Longchamp, Ramadan shone brightest at Saint-Cloud bringing €1,500,000 from Lion Rock Bloodstock.
+Fresh from his victory in the Group 2 Prix Daniel Wildenstein at Longchamp earlier in the day, Ramadan shone brightest at Saint-Cloud bringing €1,500,000 from Lion Rock Bloodstock.

 He was closely followed by this season's Deutsches Derby winner Palladium, who was knocked down to Highflyer Bloodstock for €1.4m, while the Aga Khan's regally bred Frankel gelding Zarir made €1,300,000 to Paulins Racing.